 I’ve been feeling convicted about this in my own life recently because for various reasons, I’ve said that I’d do things and then had to back out of them.
 Or I forgot my words in the midst of the other things that became important later.
 Or I’ve simply changed my mind.
 If I have a good reason, I apologize and usually people forgive me.
 If I forget, it just doesn’t get done, and in my mind I think, “Well it must not have been too important — maybe the other person won’t mind.”

 Then I remembered one friend who made some exciting plans with me.
 I was very enthusiastic about what we’d do together, but then he canceled out later.
-And then he did it more than once!
+Then he did it more than once!
 I admit that I was irritated at him for years.
 It wasn’t until that I saw myself in him that I got over my anger.
 In his mind he genuinely wanted to do the thing he promised when he made the promise, just like I did.
 We were both a bundle of good intentions!
 But good intentions aren’t the same as follow-through.

 As much as I see this lack-of-follow-through in myself, it seems to be a common trait among us nowadays.
 I wonder if it isn’t part of our easy-going American culture.
 I read a booklet for new international students that warned of them of this tendency: ”When Americans tell you, ‘We will have you over to our house for supper some time’, don’t be disappointed if they don’t invite you the next week.
 They may not ever invite you, in fact.
 This is just their way of voicing their general feelings of welcome.”